Fringston/TrainingPartner/README.md

 - Ensure that the *schema name*, *username*, and *password* in the application.properties file match your MySQL setup.

 ### 2. Start the backend application:
-1. Open the project in your preferred IDE
+- Clone the [repository](https://github.com/Fringston/TrainingPartner) to your local machine
-2. Run the project
+- Open the project in your preferred IDE
-3. The API is now running on `http://localhost:8000`
+- Run the project

 ### 3. Open and run the frontend application.